Kristina01111000/Drws_site/README.md

     Are you talking about the call to action of joining?
 If so: The yellow tile background is ok.
 Is there a way to make the shape more interesting – perhaps a starburst?

-Do you like the added text at the top of the registration page talking about the cost?

-    Can there be a line break after Welcome!

 Do you like the added text in the about the course section in the front page talking about the cost?